 Starting the Downswing in Golf

-While the takeaway is important, there is an old saying...
+While the takeaway is important, there is a saying...
 “You don’t hit the golf ball with your backswing.”
 Through the years we have seen great players with their own way of swinging the club back.
 Two of the biggest money winners in PGA Tour history are Jim Fuyrk and Matt Kuchar, and they could not be further away from each other at the top of the swing.
-Though the difference quickly shrinks as they start down.
 The acceptable corridors to swing the club back are so much larger than coming down.
-The golf downswing is what separates all levels of ball strikers.
-That is a fact.
+The golf downswing, in particular coming into the ball shallow versus steep, is what separates all levels of ball strikers.

 The Golf Downswing Sequence

 The key factor in how to start the downswing in golf is the sequence.
 This is the DNA of a golf swing, and really what separates the best players from high handicappers.
-Just like in shooting a basketball, throwing a baseball, and almost all other athletic movements, there is a pattern of movement that is needed for power and consistency.
-Understanding and learning this pattern is what will lead to a swing that you can truly own.
+Just like all other athletic movements, there is a pattern of movement that is needed for consistent ball-then-turf contact, accuracy and distance.

 Golf Downswing Sequence

-How to start the downswing with the hips is an interesting topic.
-In realty the hips move back towards the target before anything else, although a lot of players might feel it is their knees.
-The big key here is to think of starting the downswing from the ground up.
-The ground is essential for proper sequence and power, and using it effectively can be very advantageous.
+The hips should move back towards the target before anything else, although a lot of players might feel it is their knees.
+The big key here again is to think of starting the downswing from the ground up but in order to do that feel the ground under your lead side by bumping your hips forward.

-The rotation of the body coming down helps drop the hands to start the downswing, and to move them out in the transition.
-However, the arms should not be moving independently yet.
-Using the arms first and pulling from the top is a great way to end up in the Death position, creating a steep shaft angle or a narrow downswing.
+The rotation of the lower body first helps drop the arms down before moving them around.
+Moving the arms first and pulling them results in out and "over the top" ending up in the Death position with a steep shaft angle and narrow downswing.
 From this position consistent shots will be few and far between.
-I love the idea of passive arms and hands in the transition.
-So be patient, allow the body to initiate to where the hands drop to start the downswing in a good position.
-From there, just like in other athletic movements, go ahead and use the arms and hands.
+So be patient, allow the lower body to initiate to first and then feel the hands and arms drop to start the downswing.
+From there, just like in other athletic movements, your body rotation will create speed in the arms.

 Hogan golf swing "Learn More" Button

-Once the lower body starts the downswing the upper torso quickly follows, and the baton is passed on to the arms.
-The trail elbow working close to the body and under the lead elbow is what gets the club on an inside track and ready to be delivered with body rotation and more power!
-A large separation of the elbows at the top or after the transition starts will put you in the Death position.
+Once the lower body starts the downswing, the arms drop, the upper torso will quickly follow.
+The trail elbow works in and close to the body and under the lead elbow.
+This is what gets the club on a shallow and inside track, ready to be delivered with rotation and more power!
+A large separation of the elbows at the top or after the transition starts will get the club too steep.

 One other thing I see with players who struggle to shallow the club when starting the downswing is that they try to use their shoulders to get their trail arm under their lead arm.
-If your lead shoulder moves up too soon, you stand up and as a result become even less consistent than before.
+If your lead shoulder moves up you stand up out of your posture and get too steep.
 Although it is important that the trail arm works under the lead arm in the transition, it is important to do so while keeping the lead shoulder and chest down.
 This combination leads to beautiful results at impact.

 Start a Correct Downswing with Swing Align!

 So, how to put it all together, how to start the downswing?
-The correct golf downswing sequence starts with a pressure shift to the lead leg, followed by an externally rotated trail arm to shallow the angle of the club, before rotating the torso through to impact.
+The correct golf downswing sequence starts with a pressure shift to the lead leg, followed by your arms dropping and elbow starting to tuck close to your body to shallow the angle of the club, before rotating the torso through to impact.
 Using the Swing Align device is a huge help in visualizing and rehearsing these complicated body positions, in particular when it comes to how to start the downswing.
 When the lead arm is parallel to the ground on the way down, make sure the rod across your chest stays level or pointed slightly down toward the ball.

 start the golf downswing